iver-wharf/rfcs/_published/0026-v2-go-modules-release.md

 compliant in some of our repositories.
 This RFC suggest one of the many alternative solutions for being compliant, with its up- and downsides.
-This is an important decision, as it induces a lot of headaches if we do it wrong and have to choose a different strategy.
+This is an important decision, as it induces a lot of headaches if we do it wrong and have to switch to a different strategy later on.

 > There's an ironic trivia fact here: The documentation for Go modules is
 > longer than the full [Go language specification](https://go.dev/ref/spec),